Is Laser Hair Removal Safe?

 Experience & Training Matters

-You should be treated by a trained medical professional who knows what type of laser and settings to use on your particular skin type, so that it is both safe and effective.
+You should be treated by a trained medical professional who has a Cosmetic Laser License from the Georgia Medical Board.
+These practitioners know what type of laser and settings to use on your particular skin type, so that it is both safe and effective.

 At WIFH, all of our medical professionals are licensed laser practitioners and have been personally trained by Dr. Kulkin.
 Dr. Kulkin oversees each and every patient’s treatment and monitors his or her progress.
 He makes himself available to every patient in case there is ever a question or concern.